Find It Fast Panel

 • Be eligible for services under Pennsylvania's John H. Chafee Foster Care Program for Successful Transition to Adulthood

-• Be identified as a youth who is or was in foster care, or was discharged from foster care on or after attaining age 16, OR has exited foster care on or after age 16 to adoption or permanent legal guardianship
+• Be identified as a youth who has experienced foster care at age 16 or older or, after attaining 16 years of age, exited foster care to adoption or permanent legal custodianship

-• Be enrolled as an undergraduate, at least half time in a postsecondary institution that is approved by the U.S. Department of Education for Title IV student assistance programs
+• Be enrolled as an undergraduate, at least half-time in a postsecondary institution that is approved by the U.S. Department of Education for Title IV student assistance programs in PA

-• Demonstrate financial need for the PA Chafee Education and Training Grant, as determined by the postsecondary institution
+• Demonstrate financial need for the waiver as determined by the postsecondary institution

 • Maintain satisfactory academic progress, as determined by the postsecondary institution

-• Have not received a FosterEd waiver for 5 year (consecutive or not), defined as 10 semesters or the equivalent for undergraduate study
+• Have not received FosterEd waivers for 5 years (consecutive or not), defined as 10 semesters or the equivalent for undergraduate study

-• Enroll in a PA postsecondary institution approved by the U.S. Department of Education for Title IV funding
+4. Enroll in a PA postsecondary institution approved by the U.S. Department of Education for Title IV funding.

 Fostering Independence Brochure